CodeFromEggly/PiranhaProject/sgsmisuggs.md

 ### What's Minting
     Track high volume mints and send push notifications for 'hyped' collections

-    Easy bot activation for that collection, i.e.
+    Easy bot activation for that collection
         - Turn bot on?
         - Amount of ETH to risk
         - If collection pumps and dies, stop tracking somehow
+            - Timer/Price margins perhaps? i.e goes above x and then drops below y

         Also report bot's ETH/WETH balances